 What to bring:

 All rods, reels, tackle, lunches, non-alcoholic beverages, and flies are included with the exception of lures for spin fishing trips.
 With that said, you should feel welcome to bring your own equipment if you’d like.
 We fish primarily from drift boats, so waders and wading boots are not necessary unless you request or we suggest a walk/wade trip or sometimes if the weather is expected to be chilly they might become handy.
-For fishing in Yellowstone National Park, we will supply bear spray for all guests who may fly, as it's not allowed in Bozeman airport.
-We also will provide a training on how to use and deploy it.
 While you are more than welcome to bring alcoholic beverages, we are not legally allowed to provide them.
 We are well prepared to stock you with all rods/reels/line/leader/tippet/flies that you may need on your trip.
 However, you are more than welcome to use your own equipment if you'd like.
 Below is a general list of equipment items to consider:

 Rods: 5 and 6 weight are the most common.